lexNwimue/auth-site/README.md

 ![register](https://user-images.githubusercontent.com/30748446/166144744-c5ae0079-2d09-418f-b0a2-07b9ed9d2353.PNG)

-Introduce your projects by taking a screenshot, video recordings or a gif.
 Try to tell us about the solution you built by answering the following:

 - Where can I see your demo?
 - What was your experience building it.